By: Super Lawyer Cory Yager, Atlanta DUI lawyer and an ex-police officer for almost a decade talks about DUI less safe

 As defined by the GA Code, DUI less safe means that the person is too impaired to drive.
 That can be from drunk driving from drinking alcohol, or DUI-drugs, by being incapable of driving safely from any type of drug (illegal, prescribed or over the counter).
 Under the Official Code of Georgia (O.C.G.A.)
 DUI drugs can be accused in various ways in GA DUI less safe cases.

 Under most driving under the influence statutes (across America) it is illegal to drive a vehicle while “under the influence” of alcohol or other any other intoxicating substance or drug.
 The crime (where no test results are collected after your arrest) is called a “DUI less safe charge,” as found in OCGA 40-6-391.
 For alcohol, the DUI less safe Georgia code subsection section is (a)(1).

 A second type of driving under the influence case is added to your criminal charges when you submit to the post-arrest implied consent test or breath, blood or urine.
-This is called a DUI per se Georgia case, or “driving with an unlawful alcohol concentration Georgia DUI, under subsection (a)(5) of Georgia DUI statute 40 6 391.
+This is called a DUI per se Georgia case, or “driving with an unlawful alcohol concentration” in the Georgia DUI statute, under O.C.G.A.
+40-6-391 (a)(5).